ikuhamada/state-doc/manual.rst

 	An alternative implementation of the Ewald method.
 Try this option when the system is highly anisotoropic.

+STMOPT
+	Type: integer

+	Default: None

+	Description:

+	An integer to specify how to reconstruct the wave function in the vacuum region for an STM simulation.

+	* 0: No wave function reconstruction

+	* 1: Reconstruction of wave functions so that they decay exponentially in the vacuum region.

+	* 2: Reconstruction of wave functions by solving them using the planar average electrostatic potential in the vacuum region (experimental).

+DESTM | BIAS | STM_BIAS
+	Type: real

+	Default: 0

+	Description:

+	STM bias in eV.

+Z0STM | Z0_STM | STM_Z0
+	Type: real

+	Default: None

+	Description:

+	Z-coordinate (in Bohr) at which the charge density is negligiblly small in the vacuum region.
+Used for STM simulations (``STMOPT>0``)

+VAC | STM_VAC | VACUUM_LEVEL
+	Type: real

+	Default: None

+	Description:

+	Vacuum level used for STM simulations.

 &CELL ... &END
   This block is used to define the unit cell.